Rashmeet09/myWebPage/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a Ph.D. student in Computer Science advised by [Dr. Siddharth Srivastava](https://www.public.asu.edu/~ssriva43/) in the [School of Computing and Augmented Intelligence](https://scai.engineering.asu.edu/) at [Arizona State University](https://www.asu.edu/).
+I'm a Computer Science Ph.D. student working with [Dr. Siddharth Srivastava](https://www.public.asu.edu/~ssriva43/) in the [School of Computing and Augmented Intelligence](https://scai.engineering.asu.edu/) at [Arizona State University](https://www.asu.edu/).
 I'm a member of the [Autonomous Agents and Intelligent Robots (AAIR)](https://aair-lab.github.io/) research group.
-I primarily research key Artificial Intelligence principles to help build efficient autonomous sequential decision-making systems.
-My current research focuses on synthesizing abstractions for transfer in planning and reinforcement learning.
+I primarily research Reinforcement Learning in Artificial Intelligence principles with the goal of building efficient autonomous sequential decision-making systems.
+Currently, I am focussed on automatically synthesizing temporal and state abstractions for transfer in RL and interleaving planning with RL.